【Nigiri sushi: Nimono】

-What does Unagi taste like?
+What does Unagi (Japanese eel) nigiri sushi taste like?

-Japanese eel has long been a delicacy enjoyed in Japan, but apparently it has an even longer history as a dish enjoyed by ancient Greeks and Romans.
+Japanese eel has long been a delicacy enjoyed in Japan, but apparently, it has an even longer history as a dish enjoyed by ancient Greeks and Romans.
 The eel on the market is mostly farmed.
 The natural rendition is a rare find, making up less than 1% of the market.
 The exquisite fat melts away from the plump body, and also melts in your mouth, but without completely losing all chewiness.
-The combination of the sweet sauce topping and grilled aroma, as well as the acidic shari (vinegar rice) creates multiple layers of flavor and a delicious taste that is hard to describe.
+The combination of the sweet sauce topping and grilled aroma, as well as the acidic shari (vinegared rice), creates multiple layers of flavor and a delicious taste that is hard to describe.